 September 8, 2021: Amazon Elasticsearch Service has been renamed to Amazon OpenSearch Service.
 See details.

-Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) is a popular choice for log analytics, search, real-time application monitoring, clickstream analysis, and more.
+Amazon OpenSearch Service is a popular choice for log analytics, search, real-time application monitoring, clickstream analysis, and more.
 One commonality among these use cases is the need to write and run queries to obtain search results at lightning speed.
 However, doing so requires expertise in the JSON-based Elasticsearch query domain-specific language (Query DSL).
 Although Query DSL is powerful, it has a steep learning curve, and wasn’t designed as a human interface to easily create one-time queries and explore user data.

 To solve this problem, we provided the Open Distro for Elasticsearch SQL Engine on Amazon OpenSearch Service, which we have been expanding since the initial release.
 The Structured Query Language (SQL) engine is powered by Open Distro for Elasticsearch, an Apache 2.0 licensed distribution of Elasticsearch.
 For more information about the Open Distro project, see Open Distro for Elasticsearch.
 For more information about the SQL engine capabilities, see SQL.

 As part of this continued investment, we’re happy to announce new capabilities, including a Kibana-based SQL Workbench and a new SQL CLI that makes it even easier for Amazon OpenSearch Service users to use the Open Distro for Elasticsearch SQL Engine to work with their data.